 Copious icing and continued therapy with Keith Donato resulted in a good recovery.
 In fact, I think the stress it was placed under force greater progress.
 I did one good 30-miler during the week out in Cazanovia Lake, which included a great 9 mile climb from Cheenego to Cazanovia on little-traveled Route 13.
 The short stretch past the Falls is steep.
 I am packing the Lemond in the back of the Subaru as a travel bike these days to save my Cannondale from getting dinged and it makes a better training ride on the heavier bike.
 Since I have put the Cane Creek wheels on the Lemond, it is great fun to ride on the road.

+Saturday of the big ride and I felt ready to not be too embarrassed.
 It was a glorious Adirondack day with temperatures in the high 50's, some clouds and a good 15 MPH breeze from the north, which would provide a tailwind on the last half of the 65-mile, 5000-foot ride.
 Twenty people showed up and we were off to do the most serious climbs, which come in the first third of the ride.
 Before the first real climb comes the screaming descent down to Diamond Point on Lake George.
 I hit 51 MPH and passed nearly all the riders that dropped me on the first little climb.
 I think I passed Bruce going 20 to 30 MPH faster than he was going.

+I was not totally embarrassed on the big climbs, but was definitely towards the back of the pack.
 It was fun to get into the rhythm of the climbs that I now know so well.
 After the long and fast decent down to Schroon River (50 MPH), it was paceline time on the flat section along the river.
 I kept into the line-up for most of the long paceline, coming to the front towards the junction of Rt.
 8. After the rollers and the stop at Adirondack, it was an easy ride toward the back of the group the rest of the way home.
 The tailwind helped and my base building paid off.
 No cramps or fatigue and my ankle held up very well.

+Long post, but it has been awhile since I felt like writing.
 The ankle still hampers walking and hiking.
 Too much time has been spent on the recliner with ice on my ankle, but now I am ready to get into better shape and do the riding I love to do.